JesusAHB25/Data-Wrangling-of-an-UFO-Dataset/README.md

 ## Project Overview

 This project provides a comprehensive data quality and cleaning of the historical UFO Sightings dataset from Kaggle.
-The core goal was to implement robust preprocessing techniques to transform raw, inconsistent data into a high-quality, standardized asset ready for geographic, time-series, and categorical analysis.
+The core goal was to implement robust preprocessing techniques to transform raw, inconsistent data into a high-quality, standardised asset ready for geographic, time-series, and categorical analysis.

 ## Objective